 Your vet will also use a dog dental cleaning as an opportunity to check all of your dog’s teeth for chips, fractures, breaks, or infection.
 They will check your dog’s oral health at this time too.
 Your vet should check your dog’s dental health every year at their annual checkup.
 A quick visual will determine if your dog needs a professional cleaning.

 A regular brushing schedule and bones mean that your dog won’t need a professional cleaning every year and that's simply a good dog dental care routine that we all should practice.
 On the other hand, a professional dog dental cleaning session every couple of years will help to eliminate any plaque buildup.

 Proper dog dental care means not only regular attendance to your pet's teeth but using the right type of dog dental cleaning supplies.
 While some pet owners fixate on the use of dog dental chews and toys that may or may not clean the dog's teeth (while the dental dog food remains a myth), the most effective way is to opt for specific tools and supplies for proper dog dental care.

 Here are a few ideas:

-Just like in humans, dog dental cleaning rinses work similarly.
+Just like in humans, dog dental cleaning rinses and dog dental water additives work similarly.
 They are sold in most pet stores and go directly into your dog’s water bowl.
 These water additives cut down plaque buildup with various cleansing ingredients like baking soda, chlorhexidine, and chlorine dioxide.